batuhangurkann/projeler/README.md

 # projeler
     🎯 About My Repository
 This repository contains various embedded systems projects developed using Code Composer Studio (CCS).
 Projects are implemented using both C++ and Assembly languages (varies on the project), demonstrating low-level hardware interaction and real-time embedded design capabilities.
+All the projects were developed and tested on TI TM4C123GH6PM Launchpad.

 Each project focuses on a different aspect of embedded systems development, including: